Azwanddin Hamzah: Business

 Dato’ Azwanddin began his career at the Ministry of Finance Malaysia before embarking on a career in various business ventures.

 Other notable memberships of Dato' Azwanddin include the membership of the Malaysia – Indonesia Business Council to enhance private sector bilateral trade relation between Malaysia and Indonesia through the promotion of mutually beneficial business and investment opportunities.
 Of note, Dato' Azwanddin is also a member of the Relationship, Lanzhou Lanmarch eCommerce Technology Ltd. of China where he channels his interest in promoting halal products in Lanzhou and China.
 Dato' Azwanddin is also the honorary advisor of Koperasi Jaringan Melayu Selangor Berhad, which was established to support the efforts and struggles in developing and assisting the advancement of the Malay socioeconomic standing.
 Previously, from 2015 to 2017, Azwanddin held a position in the Board of Directors of Amanah Nusantara National, a corporate consultant organisation to develop Cirebon into an integrated developed city to accommodate and support the national development and economic plans of Indonesia.

 At present, Dato’ Azwanddin Hamzah serves as Executive Chairman of Gigahub Sdn.
 Bhd., a Malaysian company specialising in defence‑asset exchange and barter trade.
 The company focuses on facilitating the transfer of surplus or decommissioned military equipment—into operationally relevant solutions for clients in the security and defence sector.

 In this role, he guides the company’s strategic direction, ensuring operational readiness, compliance, and cost‑efficient solutions in multi‑domain defence support.

 Non-governmental organisations

 Regional cooperation

 As a board member of the Yayasan Generasi Amanah Indonesia, Azwanddin seeks to uphold cooperation between ASEAN countries such as Malaysia, Indonesia, Singapore, Thailand and the Philippines in welfare activities through regional economic activity embodied.
 Azwanddin is also interested in the arts, particularly in upholding Malay performing arts through his involvement as the vice chairman of Yayasan Nusantara.

-Anti-corruption stance
+Anti-corruption

-Through many capacities, Dato' Azwanddin is a firm believer of honesty and integrity in work and continually expresses his stance against corruption issues in Malaysia.
+In his various roles, Dato’ Azwanddin has emphasized honesty and integrity in his work and has spoken publicly against corruption in Malaysia.